 Candidates who have not attended Simon Fraser University previously, or who have not attended in any of the three terms prior to intended enrollment, must apply for admission or readmission.

-All applications must be submitted to the PDP admissions office by January 31.
+All applications must be submitted to the Preservice Professional Studies Admissions office by January 15.